Nonnutritive Sweeteners in Breast Milk.

 CHEMICAL PATHWAYS AND TOXICITY

 Aspartame is metabolized into three distinct components: aspartic acid, methanol and phenylalanine.
-While aspartic acid is a well-known excitotoxin, phenylalanine only presents a serious health concern to those with a genetic disorder known as phenylketonuria
+While aspartic acid is a well-known excitotoxin, phenylalanine only presents a serious health concern to those with a genetic disorder known as phenylketonuria.

 Methanol, on the other hand, is far more problematic, as it is not naturally found in significant quantities in the human diet.